nicoleepp/JuliaCloud-AWS-State/README.md

 Using AWS Services in Julia is currently more difficult than it needs to be.
 Users are currently limited to the low-level wrappers which require the knowledge of everything that goes into an operation.
 Or they are limited to high-level wrappers which may or may not be available for the service which the want to use.
+AWS API packages currently need to be manually updated, there is no documentation for this process.

+This document proposes a system which automates updating API definitions, and uses multiple dispatch for making AWS requests.

 ## Current State
 There are two categories of packages currently supporting AWS usage in `JuliaCloud`.